SciML/ParameterizedFunctions.jl/README.md

 [![Travis](https://travis-ci.org/JuliaDiffEq/ParameterizedFunctions.jl.svg?branch=master)](https://travis-ci.org/JuliaDiffEq/ParameterizedFunctions.jl) [![AppVeyor](https://ci.appveyor.com/api/projects/status/k6b7d86ddbas1ajk?svg=true)](https://ci.appveyor.com/project/ChrisRackauckas/parameterizedfunctions-jl)
 [![codecov](https://codecov.io/gh/JuliaDiffEq/ParameterizedFunctions.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaDiffEq/ParameterizedFunctions.jl)

+ParameterizedFunctions.jl is a component of the JuliaDiffEq ecosystem which allows for parameters to be explicitly present within functions.
+The interface which ParameterizedFunctions describes allows for functionality which requires parameters, such as parameter sensitivity analysis and parameter estimation, to be added to the differential equation solvers of [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).
+While the interface itself is of importance to ecosystem developers, ParameterizedFunctions.jl provides user-facing macros which make a `ParameterizedFunction` easy to define, and automatically include optimizations like explicit Jacobian functions and explicit inverse Jacobian functions for the differential equation solvers to take advantage of.
+The result is an easy to use API which allows for more functionality and more performance optimizations than could traditionally be offered.

+## The Basic Idea

 `ParameterizedFunction` is a type which can be used in various JuliaDiffEq solvers where the parameters must be accessible by the solver function.
 These use call overloading generate a type which acts like a function `f(t,u,du)` but has access to many more